 - Build a case for action with a compelling CTA

-In addition, outbound email marketing works better when executed with the right email marketing platform and with the help of a reputable email service provider.
+n addition, outbound email marketing works better when executed with the right email marketing platform and with the help of a reputable email service provider.

-Despite what some industry voices will tell you, live phone conversations remain a key component in the lead generation process.
 Recent research shows that B2B decision makers still prefer to hear from potential vendors over the phone: 57% of C-level executives and nearly 50% of directors/managers respond to sales calls.